-- Applicants must be a registered organization formally constituted, recognized by, and in good standing with appropriate authorities in Ethiopia, Kenya, Rwanda, Tanzania, Uganda, and Zambia, and compliant with all applicable civil and fiscal regulations.
-Individuals are not eligible to receive grants under this solicitation.
-SERVIR encourages applications from potential new partners. - Each organization may only submit one (1) application under this RFA. - Non-Governmental Organizations, Private Companies, Private Institutions, and Private Universities may apply for cash or in-kind grants.
-Partner Government Entities, often including Government-Funded Institutions and Public Universities, are only eligible to apply for in-kind grants.
-If you are unsure of your eligibility status, please contact grants@servirsupport.net with as many details regarding your organization as possible (funding sources, organizational chart, relationship with government members, etc). - o Cash grants involve the exchange of money between SERVIR and the grantee, to help them complete their proposed activity. - o In-kind grants involve SERVIR directly providing goods or technical assistance to the grantee, to help them complete their proposed activity.
-No funds will be transferred. - Faith-based and community groups will receive equal opportunity for funding in accordance with the mandated guidelines laid out in ADS 303.3.28 except for faith-based organizations whose objectives are for discriminatory and religious purposes, and whose main objective of the grant is of a religious nature. - Applicants must be able to demonstrate successful past performance in the production of earth observation and GIS applications related to SERVIR's thematic/technical areas. - Applicants must display sound management in the form of financial, administrative, and technical policies and procedures and present a system of internal controls that safeguard assets; protect against fraud, waste, and abuse; and support the achievement of program goals and objectives.
-SERVIR will assess this capability prior to awarding a grant.

-- The following are required to be submitted as part of the application package, and can be found in Annex B: - o Certification of "Representation by Organization Regarding a Delinquent Tax Liability or a Felony Criminal Conviction (AAPD 14-03, August 2014)" - o Prohibition on Providing Federal Assistance to Entities that Require Certain Internal Confidentiality Agreements Representation (May 2017) - Applicants must sign other required certifications prior to receiving a grant.
-The certifications will be provided to applicants selected for the full application stage. - For any grant award(s) resulting from this solicitation that is other than in-kind and equivalent to \$25,000 USD or more, grantees will be required to provide a Data Universal Numbering System (DUNS) number at the time of award.
+• Applicants must be a registered organization formally constituted, recognized by, and in good standing with appropriate authorities in Botswana, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, and Zambia, and compliant with all applicable civil and fiscal regulations.

+• Individuals are not eligible to receive grants under this solicitation.
+RCMRD/SERVIR E&SA encourages applications from potential new partners.

+- Each organization must submit only one (1) application under this RFP. - Eligible organizations include: Government organizations, Non-Governmental Organizations, Public and Private Universities, Private Companies, and Private Institutions, Community-Based Organizations. - Faith-based and community groups will receive equal opportunity for funding in accordance with the mandated guidelines laid out in ADS 303.3.28 except for faith-based organizations whose objectives are for discriminatory and religious purposes, and whose main objective of the grant is of a religious nature. - Applicants must be able to demonstrate successful past performance in the production of Earth observation and GIS applications related to the RCMRD/SERVIR E&SA's thematic/technical areas. - Applicants must display sound management in the form of financial, administrative, and technical policies and procedures and present a system of internal controls that safeguard assets; protect against fraud, waste, and abuse; and support the achievement of program goals and objectives.
+RCMRD/SERVIR E&SA will assess this capability prior to awarding a grant. - The following are required to be submitted as part of the application package, and can be found in Annex B: - Certification of "Representation by Organization Regarding a Delinquent Tax Liability or a Felony Criminal Conviction (AAPD 14-03, August 2014)" - Prohibition on Providing Federal Assistance to Entities that Require Certain Internal Confidentiality Agreements - Representation (May 2017) - Applicants must sign other required certifications prior to receiving a grant.
+The certifications will be provided to applicants selected for the full proposal stage. - For any grant award(s) resulting from this solicitation that is other than in-kind and equivalent to \$25,000 USD or more, grantees will be required to provide a Data Universal Numbering System (DUNS) number at the time of award.
 If the applicant already has a DUNS number it should be included in their application.
 Otherwise, applicants will be expected to get a DUNS number before an award is made.
-SERVIR will assist successful applicants with this process.
-DUNS numbers can be obtained online at http://fedgov.dnb.com/webform/pages/CCRSearch.jsp - The project will work with the successful grantee to draft a marking and branding plan which will be annexed to the grant agreement. - Cost sharing is not required.
+RCMRD/SERVIR E&SA will assist successful applicants with this process.
+DUNS numbers can be obtained online at http://fedgov.dnb.com/webform/pages/CCRSearch.jsp

+- The project will work with the successful grantee to draft a marking and branding plan which will be annexed to the grant agreement. - Cost sharing is desirable but is not required.